NEWMAN50ott/CoffinScript-Programming-Language/README.md

 This is a open source bare metal programming language
 # CoffinScript (`.cf`) 🪦⚡

-An independent, functional systems language designed for bare-metal execution on the register-less **`ourlang`** CPU microarchitecture utilizing a single `r0` scratch accumulator.
+An independent, functional systems language designed for bare-metal execution utilizing a single `r0` scratch accumulator.

 CoffinScript bridges the gap between raw C-like pointer control and functional call-site safety.
 It is architected to work in tandem with a fast imperative bootstrap loader (such as **A-Lang**) to drive bulletproof hardware subsystems.